LiamCoyle/RepoSearch-backend/README.md

 The GitHub API has rate limits:
 - **Unauthenticated**: 60 requests per hour per IP
-- **Authenticated**: 5,000 requests per hour
+- **Authenticated**: 5,000 requests per hour (when `GITHUB_ACCESS_TOKEN` is set)

-For production use, consider adding GitHub authentication tokens to increase rate limits.
+The backend automatically uses authentication if the `GITHUB_ACCESS_TOKEN` environment variable is set.
+All GitHub API requests will include a Bearer token in the Authorization header.

 ## Docker